andyrepton/managed-openshift-demos/README.md

 oc apply -f .
 ```

-Skupper will be installed in the openshift-operators namespace
+Dev Spaces will be installed in the openshift-operators namespace

 ### Option 2: GitOps